Caring, Affirming, and Training for Change

 EMPOWERMENT

-The aim is to empower young people to be able to make positive choices in respect of wellbeing, self-sustainability and contribution to society
+The Project aims to empower 1000 young people to be able to make positive life choices which build safety, health and self-sustainability.

 Aims: